vimal-dwivedi/my-gitbook/chapter2.md

 The use of the UTXO model in Kaon.one also supports parallel validation of transactions.
 Because each UTXO is independent, multiple transactions can be processed simultaneously without conflicts.
 This parallelism significantly improves the network's scalability, allowing it to handle a higher volume of transactions efficiently.
 This capability is particularly important for supporting the high throughput required by decentralized applications (dApps) and cross-chain interactions within the Kaon.one ecosystem.

 Furthermore, the UTXO model in Kaon.one is integrated with Ethereum Virtual Machine (EVM) compatibility, enabling complex smart contract functionalities alongside traditional UTXO-based transactions.
 This hybrid approach allows Kaon.one to benefit from the security and parallel processing advantages of the UTXO model while leveraging the programmability and flexibility of the EVM.
 As a result, Kaon.one can support a wide range of dApps and cross-chain interactions, enhancing its utility and appeal to developers and users.

+### UTXO Protocol

+To understand the key principles of how Kaon.one performs operations it is important to firstexpand on fundamental principles of how UTXO transactions are carried out versus the Ethereum account model.
+Briefly, the UTXO protocol is a foundational part of many blockchain systems, including the first usecase of modern blockchain, i.e., Bitcoin.
+The UTXO protocol denotes the state of a blockchain by tracking unspent transaction outputs that are the remaining portions of a cryptocurency transaction.
+This unspet transaction output is available as inputs for future transactions.

+For carrying out a transaction that involves the UTXO model, a user first selects one or more unspent transaction outputs (UTXOs) in their ownership.
+Note that the user of, e.g., bitcoin, is not necessarily aware of the background mechanism triggered by a crypto wallet in combination of the decentralised bitcoin blockchain protocol that occurs during a transaction.
+Thus, the accumulated value of these selected UTXOs must be equal to or greater than the amount a user aims to spend via a crypto payment dApp.
+Consequently, the user creates the transaction by which the selected input UTXOs are specified.
+The defined new outputs include the recipient addresses and the amounts to be transferred.

+The created UTXO transaction is broadcast to the network that validates the former by checking the signatures and ensuring that the inputs are factually unspent.
+A valid transaction is consequently propagated through the blockchain protocol and miners include the transaction in a block, which is finally added to the blockchain.
+At this point, the inputs of the transaction are marked as spent, and the outputs turn into new UTXOs available for the next transactions.

+An advantage of the UTXO protocol is the enhanced validation security that is established by explicitly defining the inputs and outputs of respective transactions.
+Furthermore, the UTXO protocol also established transparency by creating an auditable transaction trail of the asset transfers.
+Finally, since each respective transaction is independent, the UTXO protocol supports parallel validation.
+Thus, multiple transactions can be validated and processed simultaneously, which improves scalability.

 ### Validators